 Genius Group Appoints Mark R. Basile, Toxic Debt Specialist, as Special Counsel to join its Legal Team

-/EIN News/ -- SINGAPORE, March 06, 2023 (GLOBE NEWSWIRE) -- Genius Group Limited (NYSE American: GNS) (“Genius Group” or the “Company”), a leading entrepreneur edtech and education group, announces that it has retained attorney Mark R. Basile and his toxic debt litigation firm, The Basile Law Firm P.C., to act as Special Counsel to its legal team in the Company’s complaint filed in the United States District Court Southern District of New York, Case Number 1:23-cv-01639 against Alto Opportunity Master Fund, SPC – Segregated Master Portfolio B, Ayrton Capital, LLC and Waqas Khatri (“The Parties”).
+SINGAPORE, March 06, 2023 (GLOBE NEWSWIRE) -- Genius Group Limited GNS ("Genius Group" or the "Company"), a leading entrepreneur edtech and education group, announces that it has retained attorney Mark R. Basile and his toxic debt litigation firm, The Basile Law Firm P.C., to act as Special Counsel to its legal team in the Company's complaint filed in the United States District Court Southern District of New York, Case Number 1:23-cv-01639 against Alto Opportunity Master Fund, SPC – Segregated Master Portfolio B, Ayrton Capital, LLC and Waqas Khatri ("The Parties").

 This lawsuit was filed by Warshaw Burstein LLP of New York and Christian Levine Law Group LLC of Texas, two firms that possess extensive experience and achieved considerable success in litigating stock manipulation cases.